mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 We considered making `aligned_accessor` "wrap" any accessor type that meets the right requirements.
 For example, `aligned_accessor` could take the inner accessor as a template parameter, store an instance of it, and dispatch to its member functions.
-That would give users a way to apply multiple accessor "attributes" to their data handle, such as atomic access (see P2689) and overalignment.
+That would give users a way to apply multiple accessor "attributes" to their data handle, such as atomic access (see P2689) and over-alignment.

 We decided against this approach for three reasons.
 First, we would have no way to validate that the user's accessor type has the correct behavior.